Training and Programs

-In March 2016, college administrators participated in Title IX training as a part of a larger effort of the South Carolina Technical College System to further educate college faculty and staff of their obligations to report allegations of inappropriate or threatening conduct.
-This information is shared with faculty and staff throughout the school year, including through training modules in GCN, which can be accessed here.
-Instructions for Required Employee Trainings can be found here.
+College administrators regularly participate in Title IX training as a part of a larger effort of the South Carolina Technical College System to further educate college faculty and staff of their obligations to report allegations of inappropriate or threatening conduct.
+This information is shared with faculty and staff throughout the school year, including through training modules in Skillsoft.
+Refer to these instructions for any questions related to the Required Employee Training.

-Information pertaining to Title IX and Bystander Intervention will also be shared with students through training modules in GCN, which can be accessed here.
-Instructions for Required Student Trainings can be found here.
+Information pertaining to Title IX and Bystander Intervention will be shared with students through online training in D2L.
+Questions related to required training should be addressed to the Title IX Coordinator at email@example.com or 864-941-8363.

 In addition, primary prevention and awareness sessions are conducted throughout the school year to inform students of relevant definitions, deliberate programming, strategies and initiatives intended to end dating violence, domestic violence, sexual assault, and stalking.
 The following workshops have been scheduled for the 2019 – 2020 academic year:

 - October 15, 2019 - Time & Stress Management

 - November 14, 2019 - Bystander Intervention